 The importance of medical research

 The advent of new drugs targeting specific actionable targets has led to considerable progress in the treatment of breast cancer over the past few years.
-Yet, some challenges remain; such as resistance to systemic therapy, the high cost of treatments, and limited availability in many parts of the country.
+Yet, some challenges such as resistance to systemic therapy, the high cost of treatments, and limited availability in many parts of the country still remain.

-Experts continue to find ways to improve the available technology to provide proper guidance for those living with breast cancer, and for those at high risk of developing it, and to develop new, more effective therapies to improve the treatment outcomes substantially.
+Experts continue to find ways to improve the available technology to provide proper guidance for those living with breast cancer and for those at high risk of developing it.

 It is essential that along with awareness about symptoms, early diagnosis, and the benefits of early treatment, patients are aware of all the new treatment options.
 With rising technology and advancement in the field of medical science, there are numerous alternatives to treatments.